-The day to day can be exhausting to navigate already.
+The day-to-day can be exhausting to navigate for parents of children with autism.
 The thought of traveling somewhere more foreign can be anxiety-provoking.
-But there are a few strategies we can do to make the experience of travel more enjoyable.
-Since one of the most difficult times parents have reported regarding traveling is the actual commute to the travel destination, here are some tips on how to plan for successful plane/car travel.
+But there are a few strategies we can take to make the experience of travel more enjoyable.

-- If traveling by plane, as special accommodations may be needed, please contact the airline and speak to an agent.
+- If traveling by plane, special accommodations may be needed, so I'd recommend contacting the airline and speaking to an agent.
 This can help to ensure that the airline is familiar with your child’s needs and helps them to prepare in advance to make sure your flight is as seamless as possible.
-You can also speak to a flight attendant while on your flight to communicate any symptoms of stress your child may exhibit and how they can assist to help your child better cope.
+You can also speak to a flight attendant while on your flight to communicate any symptoms of stress your child may exhibit and let them know how they can assist to help your child better cope.

 - Familiarize your child with what to expect.
 If possible, role model the experience with them so they know exactly what will happen.
 You can reference this in advance as well as the day of travel.

-- Provide options of activities your child can engage in during the journey.
-Requiring children to be seated for long durations of time can be particularly difficult, especially if they are not engaged in interesting activities.
-Bring favorite books to read, coloring books, and movies on tablets.
-The dollar store has a lot of great, inexpensive options for your child to engage in.
-Fidget toys such as squeeze balls, play-doh, and glow-in-the-dark toys can be fun and distracting.
+- Provide activity options that your child can engage in during the journey.
+Requiring children to be seated for long durations of time can be particularly difficult, especially if they are not engaged.
+Bring some of their favorite books to read, coloring books, and download several movies on a tablet or iPad.
+The dollar store also has a lot of great, inexpensive options like fidget toys, squeeze balls and play-doh.

-- If traveling by car, plan pit stops every so often in advance.
-If travel is particularly long, it may be a good idea to research places where your child can stretch their legs (e.g. at a park along the way, etc).
+- If traveling by car, plan recurring pit stops in advance.
+If travel is particularly long, it may be a good idea to research places where your child can stretch their legs (e.g. parks, rest stops or other child-friendly locations).

 - If traveling by flight, allow your child to request for a short walk up and down the aisle (or do so before they ask, if they seem particularly wiggly!).

 Traveling can be particularly hard for our children with autism due to breaks in routine and familiar environments, but through planning and preparation, traveling can become so successful as possible.
-Start a chat today with one of our BCBAs on AnswersNow App to make a personalized plan for your child's needs.
+Start a chat today with one of our BCBAs and visit getanswersnow.com to learn how you can start personalized care for your child.